Milan says no to all outdoor smoking in Italy’s toughest ban

 – Cheap smokes –

-Italy’s first national smoking ban, in 1975, banned smoking on public transportation and in classrooms and certain other areas.
+Italy’s first national smoking ban, in 1975, prohibited smoking on public transportation and in classrooms and certain other areas.

 Some 19 percent of Italians smoke, according to the National Institute of Statistics (ISTAT) based on 2023 data, lower than the 24 percent average within the European Union.